DatabaseGroup9/ProjectGutenberg_G9/README.md

 ### Comments to the results

-We can conslude that the Application has an overead which we belive has to do with processig the data returned from the databases.
-Becuase of how we have modeled the data in MongoDB there is more data to be processed in bytes than for example MySQL.
-This can be a reason for the huge query times for MongoDB.
+We can conclude that the Application has an overhead which we believe has to do with processing the data returned from the databases.

+_MongoDB_

+*We can see that in our application overhead is really huge for MongoDB.
+We have to convert the JSON document into Java which is not very performant.
+MongoDB is popular and has it’s strength where the conversion of format is not necessary such as JavaScript Applications.*

+*It employs the format of key-value pairs, here called document store.
+Document stores in MongoDB are created is stored in BSON files which are, in fact, a little-modified version of JSON files and hence all JS are supported.*

+*Because of this, it is frequently used for Node.js projects.
+Moreover, JSON facilitates the exchange of data between web apps and servers in human-readable format.* [source](https://www.simform.com/mongodb-vs-mysql-databases/)

 ### _Recommendation_ <br>
 _which database engine to use in such a project for production_